Wandering-Swordsman-LLC/Docs/guide/workspace.md

 # Setting Up the Workspace
 For the tutorial here, we will mainly use bash/CLI commands.
-If you have previous knowledge of git/github and perfers external tools such as [Github Desktop](https://desktop.github.com/download/) or [source control within vscode](https://code.visualstudio.com/docs/sourcecontrol/overview) you are free to do that instead.
+If you have previous knowledge of git/github and prefers external tools such as [Github Desktop](https://desktop.github.com/download/) or [source control within vscode](https://code.visualstudio.com/docs/sourcecontrol/overview) you are free to do that instead.

 ## Cloning the repository
 ```bash